-Thanks to those of you who joined us for the 2012 Tactical Reads, to Atwater Crossing for kicking the program off, to Rogue Machine Theatre for hosting the September reading, and Son of Semele Ensemble for giving shelter in November.
-2013 Thanks to The Working Stage in January and studio/stage in March.
+Thanks to those of you who have joined us for Tactical Reads, to Atwater Crossing for kicking the program off, and to Rogue Machine Theatre, Son of Semele Ensemble, The Working Stage, Park La Brea & studio/stage for giving shelter.

 Got ideas and energy to spearhead something new in terms of Events?
 We’re here to help you make it happen!